-When integer MVD resolution flag of a CU is zero, or not coded for a CU, the default quarter-pel MV resolution is used for all PUs belonging to the CU.
-Otherwise (when integer MVD resolution flag is true for a CU), all PUs coded with AMVP mode belonging to the CU use integer MVD resolution, while the PUs coded with merge mode still use quarter-pel (1/16 Pel when higher motion vector storage accuracy is used) MV resolution.
-When a PU uses integer MV resolution, the AMVP candidate list is filled with integer MV by rounding quarter-pel MVs to integer-pel MVs.
+When integer MVD resolution flag of a CU is zero, or not coded for a CU, the default quarter-pel MV resolution is used for the CU; Otherwise (when integer MVD resolution flag is true for a CU), the CU use integer MVD resolution.
+When a CU uses integer MV resolution, the AMVP candidate list is filled with integer MV by rounding MV predictors to integer-pel MVs.